turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

   - the purpose to require 1 yoctoNEAR is to address security concerns explained above
   - attached yoctoNEAR will be credited to the sender account.
 Most FT contracts will likely deposit the NEAR into the account's storage escrow.
-However, the NEAR can be deposited using a different approach as long as the NEAR can be made available to be withdrawn from the contract.
+However, the NEAR can be deposited using a different approach as long as the NEAR can be later made available to be withdrawn from the contract.
 Even though it's only 1 yoctoNEAR, it's still not **zero** yoctoNEAR.

 Arguments:
 - `receiver_id` - the receiver NEAR account ID
-- `amount` - the amount of tokens to transfer.
-Amount must be a positive number in decimal string representation.
+- `amount` - the amount of tokens to transfer as an unsigned integer in the token's base unit in string representation
 - `memo` - an optional string field in a free form to associate a memo with this transfer.

 Failures: